jpcsp/jpcsp/trunk/ms0/JpcspTrace/README.txt

   - v: log the parameter value as a pointer to a variable-length structure.
        The first 32-bit value is the total length of the structure.
 E.g.:
        0x08812345(0x00000008 0x00012345)
+  - F: log the parameter value as a FontInfo structure (see sceFontGetFontInfo)
-  All the parameter types are concatenated into one string, starting with the type of the first parameter ($a0).
+  - f: log the parameter value as a pspCharInfo structure (see sceFontGetCharInfo) All the parameter types are concatenated into one string, starting with the type of the first parameter ($a0).
 Unspecified parameter types default to "x".